marcelpatrick/DestroyButton/README.md

 - Create an AActor C++ class MyActor and a Blueprint based on that
   - in the BP include a mesh and place it into the world (this will be the object to be destroyed)
+  - in project settings, create a tag "ExplodeActor"
+  - in the actor BP, create a new tag "ExplodeActor"
 - Create a PlayerController C++ class MyPlayerController and a Blueprint based on that
 - Create a WidgetBlueprint: Right click > User Interface > Widget Blueprint
 - Create a Blueprint based on the game's GameModeBase